 How To Store Carrots To Keep Them Fresher For Longer

-Learn the best ways to store carrots, to keep them fresher for longer.
-From storing them in the fridge to the freezer, and tips for long-term storage without electricity, there’s a way to store fresh carrots for up to a year!
+Learn the best ways to store carrots to keep them fresher for longer.
+From storing them in the fridge to the freezer, and tips for long-term storage without electricity, you can store fresh carrots for up to a year!
+I’ve also got a handy tip to revive bendy carrots.

 Thankfully, when it comes to carrots, it’s really easy to reduce your food waste with some clever tips.
 These make sense both economically and environmentally.
 So let me share with you my top tried and tested tips so you can store your carrots for up to a whole year with no compromise on taste or quality.